 By: Michelle Shember

-The Career Center at the Haworth College of Business has been the start of many successful journeys through Western Michigan University.
-A variety of programs and services are offered through the career center to help students find their paths through preparation and experience and to connect the college with the professional business community.
-Staffed by a skilled and passionate team of educators, students and businesses alike may contact the Career Center for a variety of reasons, and an advisor will always be available to assist.
+The Zhang Career Center at the Haworth College of Business has been the start of many successful journeys through Western Michigan University.
+Through a variety of programs and services, students get help finding their paths and connect with the professional business community.
+And through many of the same programs, employers connect with talented students ready to launch their careers.

 Student guidance and preparation

-Students are encouraged to visit the Career Center for any and all of their employment needs or questions.
-Career advisors are equipped to assist with a variety of topics, such as major selection, resume development, practice interviews, career pathway discussions, assessments and interpretation of the assessments, and ways to use that information in career planning and the inevitable job search.
-Students also often visit to the Career Center for guidance on applying for jobs or with questions about appropriate correspondence with employers.
+Career advisors assist students with a variety of topics, such as major selection, resume development, practice interviews, career pathway discussions, assessments and interpretation of the assessments, including ways to use that information in career planning, and the inevitable job search.
+Students often visit the Zhang Career Center for guidance on applying for jobs or with questions about appropriate correspondence with employers.

-“I assist students with their career development needs through one on one discussion,” says Bob Stewart, career development specialist from the center.
+“I assist students with their career development needs through one-on-one discussion,” says Bob Stewart, career development specialist.
 “These discussions include, but are not limited to, career pathway discussions, wage negotiation, job and internship search techniques, and strategies and proper use of social networking.
-I also provide intensive support to students in regards to the creation and continued maintenance of resume, cover letter and thank you letter documents as well as a thorough mock interview process designed to assist students in the preparation of securing meaningful employment.”
+I also provide intensive support to students in regard to the creation and continued maintenance of resume, cover letter and thank you letter documents as well as a thorough mock interview process designed to assist students in the preparation of securing meaningful employment.”

 Connecting with employers